William Carlos Williams: Career

 In Paterson (published between 1946 and 1958), an account of the history, people, and essence of Paterson, New Jersey, Williams wrote his own modern epic poem, focusing on "the local" on a wider scale than he had previously attempted.
 He also examined the role of the poet in American society and famously summarized his poetic method in the phrase "No ideas but in things" (found in his poem "A Sort of a Song" and repeated again and again in Paterson).

 In his later years, Williams mentored and influenced many younger poets.
 He had a significant influence on many of the American literary movements of the 1950s, including the Beat movement, the San Francisco Renaissance, the Black Mountain school, and the New York School.

 One of Williams's more dynamic relationships as a mentor was with fellow New Jersey poet Allen Ginsberg.
 Williams included several of Ginsberg's letters in Paterson, stating that one of them helped inspire the fifth section of that work.
 Williams also wrote the introduction to Ginsberg's first book, Howl and Other Poems in 1956.

+Personal life

+Williams married Florence ("Flossie") Herman (1891–1976) in 1912 after he returned from Germany.
+They moved into a house on 9 Ridge Road in Rutherford, New Jersey, where they resided for many years.

+Around 1914, Williams and his wife had their first son, William E. Williams, followed by their second son, Paul H. Williams, in 1917.
+William E. also became a physician.

 Williams suffered a heart attack in 1948, and after 1949, a series of strokes.
 Severe depression after one such stroke caused him to be confined to Hillside Hospital, New York, for four months in 1953.
 He died on March 4, 1963, at age 79 at his home in Rutherford.
 He was buried in Hillside Cemetery in Lyndhurst, New Jersey.